2022. I was depressed. There’s five months where I couldn’t tell you what I did.

 I remember wondering during that time, “Why am I so depressed?
 Why are my emotions so irrational?
 Why is my brain so dumb?”

-At the same time, my social interactions were not going as I wanted:
+At the same time, social interactions were not going as I wanted:

 I was having trouble making close friends.